Failure / Photography / 1975-2012

 - The hard decision was how quickly to move away from the film profit structure that funded the old brand.

-- Digital transition required a new value chain, not only a better camera.
+- Digital transition required a new value chain, not merely a better camera.

 - The case should be framed carefully because the popular version often oversimplifies what happened.